prgrmcode/tr-earthquake-predictor/README.md

 ## Model

 We use machine learning models to predict earthquake magnitudes.
 The models are trained on historical earthquake data and is available in the `'VI.
-Experiment with Multiple Regression Models'` section of the ProjectAIEarthquake.ipynb notebook.
+Experiment with Multiple Regression Models'` section of the [Jupyter notebook](ProjectAIEarthquake.ipynb).

 ## Results